roshnisadalge07/Team-7-MIST-4610-Project-1/README.md

 Name of the database: ha_group7

-Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();
+All queries are bookmarked through stored procedures and can be called using this format: CALL TP_Qx(); where 'x' is the query number.